davidp799/patco-today/README.md

 Patco Today is a free, open-source transit app for Android.
 Primarily utilizing the Google Transit Feed Specification (GTFS) API, it provides the most up-to-date scheduling information for PATCO Transit.

-Patco Today is available on the Google Play Store and will soon be available on F-Droid.
+Patco Today is available on the Google Play Store.

 <p align="left">
 	<a href="https://play.google.com/store/apps/details?id=com.davidp799.patcotoday">